 Guidance services are available for every student in the school.
 These services include assistance with educational planning, interpretation of test scores, occupational information, career information, study helps, help with school and/or social concerns, or any other question the student may feel he/she would like to discuss with the counselor.

 B. LIBRARY SERVICES

-The library has books, magazines, pamphlets, and media materials for assigned study and recreational reading
+The library has books for assigned study and recreational reading.

 C. DAILY ANNOUNCEMENTS